Sunassura: Sunassura Treaty

 "Several copies of treaties between Hatti and Sunaššura, king of Kizzuwatna, were discovered, some written in Akkadian, and others in Hittite.
 The Hittite version of the treaty has two copies, A and B, which apparently represent two different treaties with Sunaššura; Copy B, in which Kizzuwatna was granted better conditions, can be probably dated slightly earlier than Copy A ..."

 Based on quite significant differences among these 3 ancient texts, some scholars have proposed that there were actually two separate and successive treaties between Tudhaliya of the Hittites and Sunassura of Kizzuwatna.
 For example, Jacques Freu posited that 'the Šunaššura Treaty' reflects successive equal and unequal treaty arrangements under two different sets of kings on both sides.
 Thus, Freu also makes a distinction between two 15th-century BC Hittite great kings named Tudḫaliya.

 Gary Beckman, on the other hand, thinks that these two were successive arrangements under a single Hittite king.
 In other words, while only one Hittite king Tudhaliya reigned for a long time, there were two successive Kizzuwatnan kings, Sunassura I and Sunassura II, who interacted with the Hittite empire.

 In his 2011 dissertation, Boaz Stavi examines the possibility that the relations between Hatti and Mittanni were quite strong during the reign of Tudhaliya I, Tudhaliya II's grandfather.
-Thus, Kizzuwatna's real conflict with Hatti would have began either at “the end of Tudhaliya I's reign, [during] the reign of Arnuwanda I, or the beginning of Tudhaliya II's ruling”.
+Thus, Kizzuwatna's real conflict with Hatti would have begun either at "the end of Tudhaliya I's reign, [during] the reign of Arnuwanda I, or the beginning of Tudhaliya II's ruling".